Erlendur Haraldsson: Teaching and research career

 Erlendur worked as a research associate at the American Society for Psychical Research from 1972 to 1974.
-In 1973 he became a faculty member at the University of Iceland, where he advanced to Professor of Psychology in 1989.
+In 1973 he became a faculty member at the University of Iceland, where he advanced to professor of psychology in 1989.
 He retired from teaching in 1999.
-He has conducted surveys of religious and folk beliefs; for example in a survey of randomly selected Icelanders conducted in 1974–75 and published in 1977 and 1978, he established that an unusually high proportion believe in the paranormal, in particular in supernatural figures such as huldufólk and draugar, research built on in the 2000s by Terry Gunnell; in a 1978 survey he examined the prevalence of belief in Iceland in precognitive dreams; and in a study published in 1985 he found proportionally more reports of encounters with dead people from Iceland than any other European country.
+He conducted surveys of religious and folk beliefs; for example in a survey of randomly selected Icelanders conducted in 1974–75 and published in 1977 and 1978, he established that an unusually high proportion believe in the paranormal, in particular in supernatural figures such as huldufólk and draugar, research built on in the 2000s by Terry Gunnell; in a 1978 survey he examined the prevalence of belief in Iceland in precognitive dreams; and in a study published in 1985 he found proportionally more reports of encounters with dead people from Iceland than any other European country.
 He has also contributed to the cross-cultural standardization of psychological testing instruments.

 In addition, in 1982–83 he worked with Ian Stevenson at the University of Virginia on reincarnation research.
 He spent a year with J. B. Rhine in Durham, North Carolina.
 He has coauthored studies of the personality, abilities and psychological characteristics of children who claim memories of a previous life in Sri Lanka, comparing them with paired children who did not claim such memories.

 Erlendur received the Outstanding Career Award from the Parapsychological Association and the Myers Memorial Award from the Society for Psychical Research.
 His 2005 book Látnir í heimi lifenda (English translation The Departed Among the Living, 2012) describes surveys and follow-up investigations he conducted into alleged apparitions and related phenomena in Iceland.

 Deathbed phenomena

 In 1971, Erlendur co-authored with Karlis Osis the book At the Hour of Death, describing research into deathbed visions in the United States and India that they interpreted as more consistent with the hypothesis of a transition experience than with the "extinction hypothesis".
 Their data collection methods drew criticism from the scientific community.
 According to Terence Hines:

-Osis and Haraldsson’s (1977) study was based on replies received from ten thousand questionnaires sent to doctors and nurses in the United States and India.
+Osis and Haraldsson's (1977) study was based on replies received from ten thousand questionnaires sent to doctors and nurses in the United States and India.
 Only 6.4 percent were returned.
 Since it was the doctors and nurses who were giving the reports, not the patients who had, presumably, actually had the experience, the reports were secondhand.
-This means they had passed through two highly fallible and constructive human memory systems (the doctor’s or nurse’s and the actual patient’s) before reaching Osis and Haraldsson.
+This means they had passed through two highly fallible and constructive human memory systems (the doctor's or nurse's and the actual patient's) before reaching Osis and Haraldsson.

 The psychologist James Alcock criticized the study as it was anecdotal and described their results as "unreliable and uninterpretable."
 Paul Kurtz also criticized the study, saying all of the data was second-hand and influenced by cultural expectations.